 - Utilizing cover crops and other best management practices;

 - Development of local ordinances to protect source waters.

 Clean Water State Revolving Fund

-Similar to the DWSRF, under the Clean Water State Revolving Fund (CWSRF) program, EPA awards grants to all 50 states plus Puerto Rico to support water infrastructure projects to fund a range of projects that address their highest priority water quality needs to achieve protections under the Clean Water Act.
+Similar to the DWSRF, under the Clean Water State Revolving Fund (CWSRF) program, EPA awards grants to all 50 states plus Puerto Rico to support water infrastructure projects that address their highest priority water quality needs as directed under the Clean Water Act.
 The states contribute an additional 20 percent to match the federal grants.
 EPA also provides direct grant funding for the District of Columbia, U.S. Virgin Islands, American Samoa, Guam, and the Commonwealth of Northern Marianas.

 The CWSRF is primarily used for wastewater treatment infrastructure.
 However, there are also eligibilities related to source water protection, such as:

 - Decentralized wastewater treatment systems (i.e. septic systems);

 - Clean Water State Revolving Fund (CWSRF): Source Water Protection: CWSRF financing is available to public, private, or nonprofit entities for many types of source water protection (SWP) projects, including both green and grey infrastructure water quality solutions for both surface water and groundwater.
 This factsheet demonstrates how the CWSRF provides assistance to eligible recipients for source water protection activities.

 - EPA's Clean Water State Revolving Fund Webinar Series features professionals from around the country sharing their expertise on a range of topics related to the Clean Water State Revolving Fund

 Leveraging SRF Funds Fact Sheet and Case Study